Wadi al-Haramiya sniper attack: The incident

 The Israelis never succeeded in locating the sniper's hiding place even after dispatching a helicopter.
-He had intended to continue shooting but when he fired his 25th bullet the old rifle exploded, making it useless.
-He was therefore forced to give up and returned to his village.
+He had intended to continue shooting but when he fired his 25th bullet the old rifle exploded, rendering it useless.
+He was thus forced to give up and return to his village.
 Seven soldiers, two of them officers, and three civilians were killed in the 25-minute attack.
 Another six Israelis were wounded, four of them seriously.

 The al-Aqsa Martyrs Brigades, the armed wing of the Fatah movement, claimed responsibility for the attack.
 Fatah leader Marwan Barghouti praised the attack.
 "Blessed be the fighting hands of the heroes, who dealt these blows to the army of occupation," he said.

 The Israeli authorities assumed that the shooter was a highly trained marksman from an elite unit, such as Force 17.
-The average Palestinian militant could not be expected to hit 14 people with 25 bullets.
+The average Palestinian militant could not be expected to hit 16 targets with 25 bullets.
 Mossad also contacted European and American security agencies to help identify the killer.
 Mossad suspected that a member of the Irish Republican Army could be responsible for the act.
 The sniper became a hero among local residents.

 Haaretz veteran military correspondent Ze'ev Schiff called the incident "[o]ne of most stinging and bizarre fiascoes" of the IDF in the Second Intifada: "the entire incident can only be described as a massive blunder and a disgrace for the IDF.
 No excuse can be accepted.
 This sort of incident cannot be blamed on the lower ranks."
 A series of investigations were carried out with the apparent purpose of exonerating the senior officers and putting the full blame on the soldiers at the checkpoint.
 The scandal led to a major overhaul of rules for IDF probes.

 Capture and imprisonment

-On the night of October 3, 2004, following a manhunt by the IDF and Shin Bet, Tha'ir Kayid Hamad was arrested by an IDF force of the Duchifat Battalion.
-He was trialed, convicted, and given 11 life sentences.
+On the night of October 3, 2004, following a manhunt by the IDF and Shin Bet, Tha'ir Kayid Hammad was arrested by an IDF force of the Duchifat Battalion.
+He was tried, convicted, and given 11 life sentences.

-Hamad is incarcerated in Nafha Prison in the Negev.
-In 2015, he was put in solitary confinement after issuing a statement calling for Palestinians in the West Bank and Jerusalem to revolt over Israeli "attacks" on the Al-Aqsa Mosque.
+Hammad is incarcerated in Nafha Prison in the Negev.
+In 2015, he was put in solitary confinement after issuing a statement calling for Palestinians in the West Bank and Jerusalem to revolt over Israeli attacks on Al-Aqsa.
 In 2017, he was reportedly injured in a clash with prison guards.